SoundMetrics/aris-integration-sdk/common/simple-proto/README.md

 Here 'N' indicates the value of the settings cookie.
 Each successive acquisition attempt&mdash;including the `testpattern` and `passive` commands&mdash;is recorded with a new value for the settings cookie.
 The settings cookie also appears in the ARIS frame header, in either the `AppliedSettings` or `ConstrainedSettings` field.

 **Note:**
 > If settings are applied as-is, the cookie appears in the `AppliedSettings` field.
-If the settings were constrained prior to application, the cookie apperas in the `ConstrainedSettings` field.
+If the settings were constrained prior to application, the cookie appears in the `ConstrainedSettings` field.

 **Also note:**
 > The `settings-cookie` value is made available primarily for testing purposes.
 However, if you use it for any purpose be aware that, due to latency in data acquisition, the frame received immediately after changing acquisition settings may have the previous settings' cookie value and settings applied.

 ### `passive`

 Sending the `passive` command causes the ARIS to acquire images without transmitting.
-This may be used for observing the effect of electrical noise on a vehicle.
+This may be used for observing the presence of electrical or acoustic noise on a vehicle.

 #### Command Response for `passive`